Call Now:

 Independent Medical Exam

-A year after your injury, the insurance company sends you to an evaluation with one of its doctors The insurance company is entitled to have you evaluated twice a year for “independent” medical evaluations.
+A year after your injury, the insurance company sends you to an evaluation with one of its doctors.
+The insurance company is entitled to have you evaluated every 6 months through independent medical evaluations.
 They are hardly independent evaluations because the doctor is hired by the insurance company and usually renders opinions about the injured worker which are favorable to the insurance company.
 You attend the evaluation, and the doctor completes a physical capacities report, estimating your ability to stand, sit, walk, lift, bend, squat, and participate in other activities.
 Most notably, the insurance company doctor states that you are now able to lift 30 pounds frequently, bend frequently, and stand/walk up to six hours a day.
 When a doctor completes a physical capacities report, it is not based on any formal testing.
 The doctor considers your complaints, his examination findings, and the results of the MRIs and other diagnostic tests (maybe a nerve study called an EMG) and estimates how long you can engage in various activities.

 Petition To Suspend Your Workers’ Comp Benefits